Performer Log In

 Log-on to our website with your PIN number (see below) and view your web page.
 As soon as it is available, your book page number will appear at the top of your CV page, underneath your name with the name of the relevant book you appear in also listed or you call the Spotlight offices on 020 7437 7631.

 Please remember that your page number will change for every yearly edition.
-New page numbers for actors are usually available towards the end of March; actresses' page numbers in late September.

 What are Spotlight PIN numbers?